LeurisMorel/lambda-pdf-converter/README.md

 - **OpenAI Integration**: Prepares and sends images to OpenAI's Vision API
 - **Multi-Image Support**: Handles multi-page PDFs automatically

-### Setting Up This Workflow
+### Using the Ready-Made Workflow

+We've done the hard work for you!
+The provided workflow is ready to import and use immediately:

+1. **Download the Workflow**: Get the JSON file from the link above
+2. **Import into n8n**:
+   - Open your n8n instance
+   - Go to "Workflows" → "Import from File" or "Import from URL"
+   - Select the downloaded JSON file or paste the URL
+   - Click "Import"

-1. Import the workflow JSON into your n8n instance
+That's it!
+The workflow is now in your n8n instance with all nodes already configured and connected.

-2. Configure your Google Drive credentials
+#### Customization (Optional)

+If you need to connect to your own services:

+- For Google Drive: Update the credentials in the Google Drive node
-3. Add your AWS Lambda credentials and update the function ARN
+- For AWS Lambda: Update the credentials and function ARN in the AWS Lambda node
-4. Set up your OpenAI API key
+- For OpenAI: Add your API key to the OpenAI credentials
-5. Adjust the prompt for image interpretation as needed

-This workflow serves as both a demonstration and a ready-to-use template that you can customize for your specific needs.
+All nodes include detailed descriptions and instructions in their configurations to help you understand and customize as needed.

 ## ✨ Features